 Wealth Management - This operating business segment includes all the Company's wealth management activities offering a wide range of savings and retirement solutions to individuals and groups.
-In this business segment, core earnings of \$76 million for the second quarter were 15% higher than a year earlier.
-This performance is the result of the 12% year-over-year growth in expected earnings for segregated funds, lower expenses and a solid result once again from the distribution affiliates, arising mainly from better margins amid the higher interest rate environment.
+In this business segment, core earnings of \$82 million for the third quarter were 26% higher than a year earlier.
+This performance is the result of the 16% year-over-year growth in expected earnings for segregated funds and the 29% year-over-year growth of core non-insurance activities.
+This growth is mainly due to lower expenses and a solid performance once again from the distribution affiliates, arising mainly from better margins amid the higher interest rate environment.